Looking for ways to organize kids’ clothes?

 We ended up buying a bunk bed with a trundle that rolled out from underneath for the kids’ beds.
 But storing their clothes was a challenge.

-We used hanging cubbies for each child to lay out a week’s worth of clothes at a time at one side of the closet and then added a second hanging rod on the other side to double the hanging space.
+We used hanging cubbies for each child.
+This allowed us to lay out a week’s worth of clothes at a time on one side of the closet.
+We then added a second hanging rod on the other side to double the hanging space.
 Tall dressers worked for storing clothes and toys as well.

-We also used large storage bins to store out-of-season clothing in my master bedroom closet (because I had a tall ceiling in it and got permission from our landlord to add a top shelf above the closet rod.
+We also used large storage bins to store out-of-season clothing in my master bedroom closet.
+It had a tall ceiling.
+So I was able to get permission from our landlord to add a top shelf above the closet rod.

-It was a tight fit, and we pared down a lot of unused toys and clothes to make it work, but work it did, for almost 2 years.
+It was a tight fit in their room.
+We pared down a lot of unused toys and clothes to make it work.
+But work it did, for almost 2 years!

-So, today, I’d like to share some tips on how to make the closet and dresser in kid’s rooms more functional, especially if 2 or more children share a room and space is at a premium, as well as tips on how to store clothes that were passed on to you, but are still a tad too big for your kiddos!
+So here are some tips on how to make the closet and dresser in kids’ rooms more functional.
+This is especially important if 2 or more children share a room and space is at a premium.
+I’ll also share ways to store clothes that were passed on to you.
+Those clothes that are still a tad too big for your kiddos!

 So, here we go!